Qixing-AnhuiUniversity/QiXing-AnhuiUniversity.github.io/_posts/2018-01-29-Instruction-of-our-motor-controller.md

 **Key Parameters**

-- Nominal voltage: 48V~72V compatible(another controller is 400V and has larger power, which will be intruduced in the future)
+- Nominal voltage: 48V~72V compatible(another controller is 400V and has larger power, which will be introduced in the future)
 - Rated current: 350 A
 - Rated Power: 7.5Kw
 - Temperature: -40℃~55℃